 But don’t go running into McDonald’s for their breakfast burritos just yet.

-Those burritos from the McDonald’s breakfast menu is full of sodium, unhealthy fat, and calories.
+Those burritos from the McDonald’s breakfast menu are full of sodium, unhealthy fat, and calories.

 Feeling slugging and bloated after breakfast is certainly not the way to start your day.
 Nor, it supports your day in a productive way.

 This is why I had to create a healthier version of breakfast burritos that I can eat without guilt.